 The site continued to defend Mobile Point until the early 1820s.
-Being a prime location for a defensive military post and with the United States working to strengthen its seacoast defenses, plans for the construction of Fort Morgan began in 1819 but the building wouldn’t start for several years.
+Being a prime location for a defensive military post and with the United States working to strengthen its seacoast defenses, plans for constructing Fort Morgan began in 1819.
+Still, the building wouldn’t start for several years.

 Finally, it was turned over to the U.S. Army Corps of Engineers, who began the construction, most of which was conducted by African-American slaves.
 Construction would take years, however, as brick and mortar were the only materials that could be obtained locally.
 Other essential construction materials, such as finished granite, sandstone, ironwork, and cement, had to be shipped by water from New York.

-As the work continued, the fort became known as the “Work on Mobile Point.”
-Nearing completion, it was named Fort Morgan in April 1833, in honor of Revolutionary War hero General Daniel Morgan.
+The fort became known as the “Work on Mobile Point.”
+Nearing completion, it was named Fort Morgan in April 1833 in honor of Revolutionary War hero General Daniel Morgan.
 Fort Morgan was completed in 1834.

 In 1842, the fort was placed in caretaker status and was not garrisoned again until Alabama seceded from the Union.
 At that time, Southern troops moved quickly to seize both Fort Morgan and Fort Gaines in January 1861.
 After the Confederacy was formed at the State Capitol in Montgomery in March 1861, Confederate troops occupied the fort.
 The Confederates then proceeded to strengthen the defenses of Mobile Bay.

-The fort then served as the first line of defense for the city of Mobile and provided protection for blockade runners entering Mobile Bay.
-To protect the main ship channel, they placed 18 of the fort’s heaviest guns to bear on the channel, built redoubts and trenches to impede any attack via land, and placed a small flotilla in the channel.
+The fort then served as the first line of defense for the city of Mobile and protected blockade runners entering Mobile Bay.
+They placed 18 of the fort’s heaviest guns on the channel to protect the main ship channel, built redoubts and trenches to impede any attack via land, and placed a small flotilla.